A Stephen Minister's task is to listen...

 How do I start?

-You can contact a Stephen Leader to discuss whether a Stephen Minister relationship is right for you.
+You can contact a Stephen Leader to discuss whether a Stephen Minister relationship is right

 A word from past care receivers about their Stephen Ministry experience ...